ScottLogic/blog/_posts/2021-01-21-energy-panel-event.md

 title: Banking on power for NetZero emissions
 date: 2021-01-21 00:00:00 Z
 categories:
-- phughes
 - Delivery
 author: phughes
 layout: default_post
 summary: According to the power sector regulator, Ofgem, “The fastest route to NetZero is via data and digitalisation”.
 The endeavor of making energy data open presents a significant challenge — but power companies can take reassurance and learn valuable lessons from the success of the UK’s rapid implementation of Open Banking.
 image: phughes/assets/energy-panel.png
 ---